anilpolineni/portfolio-site/README.md

 ## How to Run Project

-Download the project zip file to your computer and unzip the file.
+Download the project zip file to your computer and Extract the file.

 Double click on index.html file.
 It will automatically displays the responsive portfolio project